chrisnoonan98675/site/xl-deploy/how-to/schedule-a-deployment.markdown

 1. Click **OK** to schedule the task.

-## View scheduled tasks
+## View scheduled deployments

-To view scheduled tasks, click the gear icon and select **Task Monitor**.
-Note that you can only see tasks that you have [permission](/xl-deploy/concept/overview-of-security-in-xl-deploy.html#permissions) to view.
+To view scheduled deployment tasks, click the gear icon and select **Task Monitor**.
+Note that you can only see deployment tasks that you have [permission](/xl-deploy/concept/overview-of-security-in-xl-deploy.html#permissions) to view.

 ![Schedule Task Monitor](images/schedule-task-monitor.png)

 **Note:** Although control tasks and discover tasks can also be scheduled, you will not see them in the Task Monitor.
-They will appear in the Repository.
+They appear in the Repository.

-## Reschedule a task
+## Reschedule a deployment

-To reschedule a scheduled task:
+To reschedule a scheduled deployment task:

-1. Double the task in the Task Monitor to open its execution plan.
+1. Double-click the deployment task in the Task Monitor to open its deployment plan.
 1. Click **Schedule**.
 1. In the Schedule window, select a new date and time.
+1. Click **OK**.